 - session feed, which includes time stamped notes, team member chat and transcriptions.

-- A session is the occasion when a test/research session is taking place, whether unmoderated or moderated, whether remote or in person, from start to finish.
-This session and its events/activities are simultaneously captured to enable the research team’s review and following research process.
+A session is the occasion when a test/research session is taking place, whether unmoderated or moderated, whether remote or in person, from start to finish.
+All session activities that are recorded, realtime as well as retroactively in relation to that session, count as one session.

-- In relation to our limit-based plans you can think of a session as the occasion in realtime + its recorded output.
+In relation to our limit-based plans/session quota, you can think of a session as the occasion in real time + its recorded output.